 Seamless Medical Systems (since renamed GetWellNetwork) uses iPads to provide patient registration, digital patient health education, and ongoing patient communications customized to individual health needs.
-The CHCF Health Innovation Fund partnered with Seamless after hearing from community health center leaders across California that they wanted to improve the patient appointment check-in experience and make the registration process more efficient.
-Digital tools present an ideal opportunity to improve medical practices, and they are prevalent in systems that serve mostly insured patients, but to a great extent these technologies have yet to be embraced by those who care for low-income communities in California.
+The CHCF Innovation Fund partnered with Seamless after hearing from community health center leaders across California that they wanted to improve the patient appointment check-in experience and make the registration process more efficient.
+Digital tools present an ideal opportunity to improve medical practices, and they are prevalent in systems that serve mostly insured patients, but to a great extent these technologies have yet to be embraced by those who care for communities with low incomes in California.

-The CHCF Health Innovation Fund supports health care technology companies that are trying to improve quality of care, lower costs, and improve access to care in the safety net.
+The CHCF Innovation Fund supports health care technology companies that are trying to improve quality of care, lower costs, and improve access to care in the safety net.
 I talked with Seamless CEO David Perez about his company and about the progress and challenges in modernizing health care delivery.

 Q: You have had a long career in the internet industry, launching companies and raising capital with a particular focus on the Latino market.
 What drew you to pursue opportunities in the health care safety-net setting?